Configuration

 'use client'

-import { useThemePicker } from 'renoun/components'
+import { useThemePicker } from 'renoun'

 export function ThemePicker() {